raighnew/raighneweng.github.io/content/posts/why_i_quit_job.md

 ### The Awful Boilerplate

-The IT department has around 20 people, most of whom are Backend Developers.
+The infra department has around 20 people, most of whom are Backend Developers.
 On my first day, I received read access to the Backend Boilerplate.
 After opening and reading the `index.ts` file, my first thought was, “This is messed up.”

 1. Global Instances and Numerous Environment Codes

    The codebase initializes all class instances in the `index.ts` file and passes those instances into routes/handlers via parameters.
 Consequently, there are numerous environment initialization codes in the main file.
 I have concerns about global instances for the following reasons:

    - We should avoid having thousands of lines of code in one function.
 It overloads the mental model and ideally, we should keep each function under 20 lines.

    - Global instances or environments lead to tight coupling.
 In large projects, you may not know if other team members modify them in the future.

    - It’s better to move all environment checks to the class constructor to improve cohesion, rather than placing them before the creation.

 2. No Unit Tests

    I know not all developers enjoy writing unit tests, but if our codebase involves a lot of calculations, unit tests are essential to ensure the code doesn’t break during refactoring.

    - TypeScript provides static type checking, but we still need unit tests to test runtime verification.

    - Ensure at least 90% branch coverage.

 3. Too Much Duplicate Code

    I believe in the principle of "Don't Repeat Yourself" (DRY).
 All repeated code should be consolidated.
 In this service, communication with internal services happens over the public Internet, resulting in a lot of duplicated authentication code and other redundant elements.
 I’ll emphasize this part further in the following sections.

 ### Misunderstanding of Microservices

 1. No Abstraction

    To illustrate this, I’ll use a mail service as an example.
 If we need to integrate with multiple providers to offer a mail-sending feature to our public-facing service, what are the best practices?
 I believe it’s better to abstract the feature and provide a unified interface to other services, implementing third-party logic through polymorphism.
 However, this company created a separate microservice for each provider, leading to inconsistencies in DevOps and fragmentation of microservice management.

 2. Reliance on One Centralized Service

    Ideally, each microservice should have its own database and be able to operate independently.
 However, I found that all our microservices rely on a centralized service called `configure-registry`.
 For example, Server A calls Server B to create an account, then Server A saves account information in `configure-registry`.
 The next time Server B needs to retrieve Server A’s accounts, it must call `configure-registry`.
 This setup results in inefficiency and a single point of failure in the system.

    - Do not communicate by sharing memory; instead, share memory by communicating.

 ### Outdated Infrastructure